-NATO’s war game Able Archer commences.
+NATO’s war game Able Archer starts.
 Martin realises the East Germans and Soviets think it’s a real attack. [blackout]He blows his cover to warn his West German superiors that the exercise risks a nuclear war.
 They don’t believe him and arrest him instead.
-Martin escapes and heads back to East Germany to try to convince his superiors that the exercise is not cover for a surprise attack.[/blackout]
+Martin escapes and heads back to East Germany in an attempt to convince his superiors that the exercise is not a cover for a surprise attack.[/blackout]

 Episode 8: Able Archer

-The Soviets prepare a pre-emptive nuclear strike against the West as Able Archer starts its (simulated) nuclear attack. [blackout]Martin manages to sneak into Stasi headquarters and convince them the exercise is just an exercise, averting the Soviet missile strike.[/blackout]
+The Soviets prepare a pre-emptive nuclear strike against the West as Able Archer starts its (simulated) nuclear attack. [blackout]Martin sneaks into Stasi headquarters and convinces them the exercise is just an exercise, averting the Soviet missile strike.[/blackout]

 Deutschland 83: Analysis

 Deutschland 83 has a Mission plot (see spy movie plots).